OSDC-Code-Maven/OSDC-Code-Maven.github.io/docs/handbook.md

 ## What does OSDC stand for?

+The first time I encountered the OSDC acronym was when I heard about the "Open Source Developers' Conference" in Australia.
+I used the name in 2006 to organize an even in Israel.
+More recently I saw it being used as "Open Source Developers' Club".
+In December 2022 I started to use it as "Open Source Development Course(s)" escaping the need for the apostrophe.
+Then in June 2023 I realized the C can also stand for Company or Corporation.
+Somehow all of these might fit us.

 * Open Source Development Course(s)
 * Open Source Development Club
 * Open Source Development Conference